dmcbffeng/HiC_Common_Tools/README.md

  ```
  <chromosome1> <position1> <chromosome2> <position2>
  ```
- - .hic format: JuiceTools can process it into short format with "dump" function.
+ - .hic format: JuiceTools can process it into "short" format with "dump" function.
  - Other formats: Simply give the indices (start from 1) in the order of "chromosome1 - position1 - chromosome2 - position2 - score" or
  "chromosome1 - position1 - chromosome2 - position2" or